 Companies like Facebook and Twitter have also jumped on the remote bandwagon.
 They will allow employees from certain departments to continue working from home for the near future.
 More and more companies are following that lead as they realize that working from home does not cause communication or productivity issues amongst their employees.
 Some companies have even reported that working from home during COVID-19 has had an overall positive effect on their workers’ productivity.

 Some of the reason for this include:

-This leads us to discuss some of the advantages of working remote home and some of the disadvantages of working remote.
+This leads us to discuss some of the advantages of working remote home along with the disadvantages.

 Tool tip: check out all productivity tools

 Advantages of Working Remote

 You often hear how awesome it is to work from home and now many people are getting to experience it for the first time in their careers they are hooked.
 Some of the advantages of working from home include:

 - No longer having to commute to the office.
 It’s estimated that the average commute for most working American’s is about 27 minutes one way.
 That is roughly an hour per day just spent on commuting to work.
 This adds up to approximately 5 hours of driving per week if you work 5 days per week.
 This adds up to 20 hours of driving per month and 240 hours of driving for the year.
 You essentially gain 10 extra days per year not having to commute to work.
 This is extra time that people are gaining to be with their family and friends and take on difficult tasks.
 This is a big selling point for people

 - Commuting Costs Are Cut.
 An added benefit of not having to commute is the fact that you don’t have to spend money on gas.
 This can add up to thousands of dollars in savings which you can save or invest as you see fit.

 - Less Money Spent on Eating Out for Lunch.
 Most people who work in an office setting tend to get lunch or coffee at least once or twice a week.
 Some do it even more frequently.
 Working from home forces you to make coffee and lunch at home which can add to further savings.